4GeeksAcademy/react-flask-hello/docs/DEPLOY_PUBLISH_YOUR_APP.md

 This template is 100% compatible with heroku, just make sure to understand and execute the following steps

+0. Create an account on heroku.com, do not create a project, you will do that later, all you need is email and password set.

 1. Install heroku (if you don't have it yet)
 ```sh
 $ npm i heroku -g